Law - Political science - Administration

 Lecturer (University of Montpellier)

-Expert to the Council of Europe
+Expert for the Council of Europe

 Member of the European Cybercrime Training and Education Group